-Disclaimers, the characters are the sole possession of the author and may not be reproduced, posted or sold without the author’s permission.
+Disclaimers: The characters, story is the sole possession of the author and may not be posted, reproduced or sold without the author’s permission.
 So there!
-If for any reason real or imagined you are uncomfortable with or do not wish to read about graphic descriptions of two consenting adult women in a loving and sexual relationship then do not read this story or anything else I have ever written.
-If for any reason it is illegal for you to view this material go away and do not return until it is no longer a crime.
+If for any reason real or imagined you are uncomfortable with graphic descriptions of two consenting adult women in a loving sexual relationships do not read this story or anything else I have ever written.
+If for any reason it is illegal for you to view this material then go away and don’t come back until it is no longer a crime.

-A special thank you goes out to my beta reader Mountain Girl.
+A very special thank you goes out to my beta reader Mary.

 As always this is for Heather.

 Adelaide Anderson smirked with satisfaction as she watched the beads of sweat forming on Rufus Danner’s brow.
 She had him and she knew it.
 The other players had already dropped out of the heated hand of five-card draw and now it was just the two of them left.
 The old bugger was out of cash and unwilling to fold.
 She didn’t understand why he couldn’t just accept defeat.
 Perhaps it was because she was nothing more than a saloon girl or maybe the old miner’s hand was really that good?